Definition of Accounts Payable Example

 Conclusion – Accounts Payable Example

-Therefore, Accounts payable are the company’s short term obligations that are payable within a period of one year to the creditors of the company where the creditors are the suppliers or vendors that provides goods and services to the company on credit and the amount is yet to be paid against such purchase of goods and services.
-Accounts payable is shown under the balance sheet as current liability.
+Therefore, Accounts payable are the company’s short term obligations that are payable within one year to the company’s creditors, where the creditors are the suppliers or vendors that provide goods and services to the company on credit.
+The amount is yet to be paid against purchasing goods and services.
+Accounts payable is shown under the balance sheet as a current liability.

 Recommended Articles

 This is a guide to Accounts Payable Example.
-Here we also discuss the definition and examples of accounts payable along with journal entries.
+Here we also discuss the definition and examples of accounts payable and journal entries.
 You may also have a look at the following articles to learn more –